tukasa0001/TownOfHost/README-EN.md

 Create by そうくん<br>
 Original idea by the other roles<br>

-The Jackal is part of an extra team, that tries to eliminate all the other players.
+The Jackal is part of an extra team, that tries to eliminate all the other players.<br>
-The Jackal has no tasks and can kill Impostors, Crewmates and Neutrals.
+The Jackal has no tasks and can kill Impostors, Crewmates and Neutrals.<br>

-The team Jackal enables multiple new outcomes of the game, listing some examples here:
+The team Jackal enables multiple new outcomes of the game, listing some examples here:<br>
-- The Impostors could be eliminated and then the crew plays against the team Jackal.
+- The Impostors could be eliminated and then the crew plays against the team Jackal.<br>
-- The Crew could be eliminated, then the Team Jackal fight against the Impostors (The Crew can still make a task win in this scenario)
+- The Crew could be eliminated, then the Team Jackal fight against the Impostors (The Crew can still make a task win in this scenario)<br>

-If both Impostors and Jackals are in the game, the game continues even if all Crewmates are dead.
+If both Impostors and Jackals are in the game, the game continues even if all Crewmates are dead. <br>
 Crewmates may still win in this case by completing their tasks.
-Jackal and Impostor have to kill each other.
+Jackal and Impostor have to kill each other.<br>

-・In the case of 1 Impo & Jackal, even if it is banished by vote, it will be displayed as ``No one was banished'' (display only)
+・In the case of 1 Impo & Jackal, even if it is banished by vote, it will be displayed as `No one was banished'<br>
-It is not a bug that is displayed like this as a countermeasure against blackout.
+  It is not a bug that is displayed like this as a countermeasure against blackout.<br>
-・ Auto mute is removed when impo is hung
+・ Auto mute is removed when impo is hung<br>

 ### Game Options